langur

 short-hand indexing by string

-0.9 introduces a short-hand way to index by string, using a single quote mark immediately after a variable name or closing square bracket.
+As a short-hand way to index by string, use a single quote mark immediately after a variable name or closing square bracket.
 Short-hand indexing is limited to the code points used for tokens.

-Ranges can be used within arrays used to index arrays or strings (but not hashes).
+Ranges can be used within lists used to index lists or strings (but not hashes).

 ranges